Aliases for S100A12 Gene

 GeneCards Summary for S100A12 Gene

 S100A12 (S100 Calcium Binding Protein A12) is a Protein Coding gene.
 Diseases associated with S100A12 include Kawasaki Disease and Psoriatic Arthritis.
-Among its related pathways are Activated TLR4 signalling and Cytosolic sensors of pathogen-associated DNA.
-GO annotations related to this gene include calcium ion binding and RAGE receptor binding.
+Among its related pathways are Innate Immune System and Cytosolic sensors of pathogen-associated DNA.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and RAGE receptor binding.
 An important paralog of this gene is S100A9.

 UniProtKB/Swiss-Prot for S100A12 Gene